kazmithub/Cloudformation-MySQLWebApp/README.md

 ## Description:

 	This is a Cloudformation template for configuring MySQL in an instance and access it through a server placed in a Public Subnet.
-The MySQL database is kept private and is accessed through the public instances.
+The MySQL Database is kept private and is accessed through the public instances.
 Load balancers and Autoscaling groups are configured accordingly.

 ## Files